Mansi1911999/My-Data-Science-Projects/EDA/README.md

 ## Introduction

-This project focuses on analyzing customer churn in a telecommunication company using the provided dataset.
+This project focuses on analyzing customer churn in a Orange telecomm company using the provided dataset.
 Customer churn, or the rate at which customers stop doing business with a company, is a critical metric for telecommunication companies as it directly impacts revenue and profitability.
 By understanding the factors influencing churn, companies can implement targeted strategies to improve customer retention and satisfaction.

 ## Dataset Overview